AleksandrFurmenkovOfficial/anki-ai-dynamic-cards/README.md

 # Anki AI Dynamic Cards Add-on
 Anki AI Dynamic Cards is an add-on for Anki that dynamically generates example sentences related to the words you are learning, using the artificial intelligence tool ChatGPT.
 This add-on provides a unique way to improve the effectiveness of memorizing new words and their usage in context, giving users the ability to practice real-world scenarios.
+These generated examples don't stored in database.

+!
+The async/await does not supported in hooks now, therefore the addon can freeze the UI until response from OpenAI will be get.

+!!
+This is a beta concept release.

 ## Installation
 To install Anki AI Dynamic Cards, you need to download the add-on package `anki-ai-dynamic-cards.zip` and install it manually.
 You can do this by following these steps: